yurena2027/bedbuddy/README.md

 * tkinter, ttk - Python's built-in GUI toolkit (Python Software Foundation, 2025)

 # Setup Guide (macOS & Windows)
 This guide is intended to prepare the computer to run BedBuddy locally.
-We use this setup to practice proper security and authentication, similar to life applications would use.
-Keeping credentials in a .env file instead of hard-coding them protects the database and follows real-world development standards (OWASP Foundation, 2023).
+We use this setup to practice proper security and authentication.
+Keeping credentials in a local .env file instead of hard-coding them into the code or terminal, protects the database and follows real-world development standards (OWASP Foundation, 2023).

 1. Clone the repository

 git clone https://github.com/<your-team-repo>/bedbuddy.git

 cd bedbuddy

 2. Create and activate a virtual environment (Optional, but recommended)